General Terms and Conditions for Bachelor’s study programme

 1.1.
 Programme name and title after graduation

-IU Internationale Hochschule GmbH (hereinafter: IU), the sponsor of IU International University of Applied Sciences, undertakes to implement the distance learning programme (hereinafter: programme) at IU International University of Applied Sciences mentioned on page 1 of the Distance Learning Contract (hereinafter: contract) in accordance with the respective valid study and examination regulations of the underlying study programme of IU International University of Applied Sciences.
-For participants, the valid study and examination regulations of the underlying study programme apply accordingly.The contract is concluded with the electronic confirmation of acceptance by IU.
+IU Internationale Hochschule GmbH (hereinafter referred to as: IU), the sponsor of IU International University of Applied Sciences, undertakes to implement the distance learning programme (hereinafter: programme) at IU International University of Applied Sciences mentioned on page 1 of the distance learning contract (hereinafter: contract) in accordance with the respective valid study and examination regulations of the underlying study programme of IU International University of Applied Sciences accredited as a distance learning study programme.
+The contract is concluded with the electronic confirmation of acceptance by IU.

 Upon successful completion of the programme, the participant will receive a certificate for the programme specified on page 1 of this contract.
 The content of the courses offered, as well as the period of time allocated for each of them, result from the module handbook with curriculum, which is made available to the participant in a suitable form.